csev/dj4e/assn/dj4e_autos.md

 <img src="svg/auto_model.svg" alt="A data model diagram showing Autos and Makes" style="display: block; margin-left: auto; margin-right: auto;align: center; max-width: 300px;">

 * Run the `python manage.py makemigrations` until it has no errors.
-If you find that the migrations have partially completed and seems ot be confused, you can always start the migrations over by
-typing:

-        rm */migrations/00*.py
+Sometimes when you make changes to `models.py`, the makemigrations will pick up on the changes and ask you for example if you want to rename a field.
+Sometimes you make a change to your `models.py` and `makemigrations` gets stuck or lost.
+If migrations gets stuck, you might need to start with a fresh database.

 * Run the `python manage.py migrate` to create the database.